 However, if it is not the record limit that causes the crash, does the draft folder has any limitation of how many drafts can be stored there at the same time?

 Of course, the most likely reason might simply be a conflict between the app and the iPad, but we would like to exclude other possible issues (as those mentioned above).

 We would appreciate a lot if someone can help us to understand.

 (Btw: we used the newest Survey123 version on an Apple iPad with IOS)

-And thanks for the explanation of the record count.
-Based on this, the record limit seems not to be the cause for the crash.
+Based on your explanation, the maximum record count seems not to be related to the crash.

 Your suspicion regarding the memory is something we actually didn’t think about yet.
 The tablet is an iPad Pro A1709 with 256 GB (I cannot check the iOS version since I don’t have the tablet here).
 No other apps where active.
 A few photographs were taken at each location, but still I would think there should have been enough memory.

 However, it was unfortunate that the app has been uninstalled.
 I think without those data it will be difficult to find out what exactly happened.
 Perhaps there is something wrong with the iPad.
 We will try to check this a bit closer - and perhaps try to replicate the error.
 At least we can now be sure that it wasn't the record limit!